SAN ANDREAS CONSTITUTION

 (a) The Supreme Court shall have original jurisdiction in all cases concerning public officials and in cases where the State is a party.
 It shall have appellate jurisdiction over all other cases as may be prescribed by law.
 The Supreme Court shall also have general superintending control over all inferior courts.

-The Superior Courts shall serve as the first court of appeals.
-The Superior Courts shall have original jurisdiction over all felony cases and appellate jurisdiction over decisions made in the local or county courts, as may be prescribed by law.
-The Superior Courts shall also have jurisdiction over multiple counties within their respective judicial districts.
-Judges serving on the Superior Court shall be appointed by a Judicial Nominating Commission and may serve for a term not to exceed six (6) years.
-At the conclusion of their term, a judge may be re-appointed or replaced.
+The Court of Appeals shall serve as the first court of appeals.
+The Court of Appeals shall have appellate jurisdiction over decisions made in the local or county courts, as may be prescribed by law.
+The Court of Appeals shall also have jurisdiction over multiple counties within their respective judicial districts.
+Each Judge will be appointed by the Judicial Nominating Commission, and must be confirmed by 55% of the legislature.
+Judges will serve an initial two (2) year term, followed by retention elections every six (6) years thereafter.
+No judge may serve more than a total of twenty-six (26) years in office.

-The County Trial Courts shall have original jurisdiction over nearly all categories of civil and criminal cases, including felony criminal cases, equity cases, domestic relations cases, and all civil cases.
-The County Trial Court shall be the first to hear any case within its jurisdiction.
-Judges on the County Trial Courts shall be appointed by the Judicial Nominating Commission and may serve for a term not to exceed four (4) years.
-At the conclusion of their term, a judge may be re-appointed or replaced.
+The District Trial Courts shall have original jurisdiction over nearly all categories of civil and criminal cases, including felony criminal cases, equity cases, domestic relations cases, and all civil cases.
+The District Trial Court shall be the first to hear any case within its jurisdiction.
+Each Judge will be appointed by the Judicial Nominating Commission, and must be confirmed by 50% of the legislature.
+Judges will serve an initial two (2) year term, followed by a retention election four (4) years thereafter.
+No judge may serve more than a total of thirty-four (34) years in office.

 There shall be a Judicial Nominating Commission to assist in the selection and appointment of judges and justices for the courts of this State.
 The Commission shall review all applications from qualified candidates and shall select the most suitable individuals for available judicial positions.